naobservatory/mgs-pipeline/README.md

  --bioproject PRJEB49260 --stages hvreads
 ```

-This prints, for every currently executing instance of the pipeline, what
+For every currently executing instance of ./run.py this prints the arguments it
-arguments it was started with.
+was started with.

 ### Regenerating Data